The Best Online Poker Sites for UK Players Compared

 Not all people from one country or region are unpleasant of course – I’m generalising – though anyone who has played online poker for any length of time can almost certainly relate.

-The best site for avoiding this issue is Party Poker.
+The best site for avoiding this issue is GGPoker.
 Their setup is way more recreational, and discourages ‘grinders’.